 Affordable vs. Expensive Suit Brands

 Lifespan plays a role, depending on which suit brand you’re considering.
-Some large international brands might charge you upwards of $1500 for a suit with a shorter lifespan.
+But even some of the best suit brands might charge you upwards of $1500 for a suit with a shorter lifespan.

 This is because of the fine and delicate fabrics they use to create their suits.
-So, if you’re looking for something sturdy for daily office wear, you may want to stay away from these.
+So, if you’re looking for something sturdy for daily office wear, you may want to stay away from luxury fabrics.